Health and Physical Education at Messiah College

-Department of Health and Human Performance Policy for Health and Physical Education
+Department of Health, Nutrition, and Exercise Science Policy for Health and Physical Education

 Teacher Certification majors:

-Students MUST meet the requirements for the state PAPA (Pre-service Academic Performance Assessment) exam by August 15 prior to their junior year (or for non-traditional students the fall in which they enroll in TEP 310 and HPED 326).
-This enables students to enter the TEP and enroll in their Junior Field Experience and HPED 326 (Curriculum and Instruction in Health Education).
+Students MUST meet the requirements for the state PAPA (Pre-service Academic Performance Assessment) exam by August 15 prior to their junior year (or for non-traditional students the fall in which they enroll in TEP 310 and EDSP 307).
+This enables students to enter the Teacher Education Program (TEP) and enroll in their Junior Field Experience and courses that are required to be taken concurrently (EDSP 307 and EDUC 330).
 If a student fails to complete the PAPA requirement by August 15, that student will be required to either 1) change majors or 2) stay at Messiah an additional year to complete the curriculum as it is designed.
 There will be NO exceptions.